microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-things-to-know-about-send-mail.md

 and the transport pipeline](https://docs.microsoft.com/en-us/Exchange/mail-flow/mail-flow?view=exchserver-2019&viewFallbackFrom=exchonline-ww).

 ## 6. Delivering message to recipients
 Exchange Online transport may or may not be responsible for final delivery to all recipients.
-That depends on whether or not those recipients have Exchange Online mailboxes.
+That depends on whether those recipients have Exchange Online mailboxes.

 ## 7. Delivering report messages to sender
 A few services are involved in generating delivery reports and sending them to the sender accordingly: